 Not surprisingly, the greatest need at the outset of the crisis has been food for communities in lockdown.
 With no wages coming in, families that were already living hand to mouth are struggling to feed themselves.
 Governments have been doing what they can to provide emergency rations but many of the most vulnerable aren’t being reached.
 In remote south-eastern Nepal, for example, our partners are distributing vital supplies of rice, lentils, potatoes, oil, salt and soap to thousands of the most vulnerable families.
 Our NGO partners are coordinating with local government to ensure they are not duplicating efforts and have been given authorisation to move around during lockdown.

 Advocacy capacity has also been critical.
 In Tamil Nadu, India, where tens of thousands of migrant workers from other parts of India are employed in the garment industry, the lockdown– and cancellation of purchase orders by Western fashion brands – has meant mass closures of factories and spinning mills.
 Some migrant workers are getting food through the hostels they stay at, and government rations have now reached some migrant settlements, but others are without any food supplies, lacking the residency proof that would automatically entitle them to government distributions.
+NGO advocacy has helped to bring their plight to the attention of the state government.

 Many of our NGO partners support savings and loans groups in communities affected by modern slavery.
 We have taken advantage of this ready network to provide cash transfers to those who need it most.
 To date, we have disbursed $215,000 to 611 community groups, all of whom have existing governance arrangements for managing funds, and we will expand this number in the next round.